sidney-eliot/3d-artists-handbook/content/preparations-for-baking-and-texturing.md

 >[!tip] Rules to follow for the mesh
 >- Try to keep the silhouette of the high and low mesh as close to each other as possible
->- Try to strategically use SubDiv modifiers, they will allot of the times be the cause for badly baked edges.
+>- Try to strategically use SubDiv modifiers, they will a lot of the times be the cause for badly baked edges.
 For pieces that don't play a big role in the silhouette SubDiv is fine
->- When possible try to have as many mesh pieces that aren't connected as the high, connected as the low.
+>- When possible, try to have as many mesh pieces that aren't connected as the high, connected as the low.
 This will reduce poly count, increase texture space and make weight painting/ animating so much easier
 >- Delete all polys that aren't seen, sometimes this means adding in a bit of extra edge flow/ cuts to remove more faces.
-This gives us more texture space meaning all UV's that are actually seen can be scaled up and will  have a better resolution.
-A good trade totally worth the slight increase in polygons that the cuts may create.
+This gives us more texture space, meaning all UV's that are actually seen can be scaled up and will have a better resolution.
+A good trade, totally worth the slight increase in polygons that the cuts may create.
 >- Triangulate the high mesh and make sure the low has no Ngons.
-Every software triangulates differently so Triangulating in the modeling software instead of auto triangulation in Marmoset will avoid issues (If you are using Maya, you may want to lock the mesh normals first, as the mesh normals change upon triangulation).
+Every software triangulates differently, so Triangulating in the modeling software instead of auto triangulation in Marmoset will avoid issues (If you are using Maya, you may want to lock the mesh normals first, as the mesh normals change upon triangulation).
 This however comes with the con of not being able to nicely showcase the wireframe.
 So one should only Triangulate the high.
-When you notice quads on the low are triangulating badly manually triangulate those quads in the modeling software
+When you notice quads on the low are triangulating badly, manually triangulate those quads in the modeling software

 >[!tip] Floaters
 >
 >[[glossary#Floaters|Floaters]] can make the AO maps look bad around the borders of floaters by creating height offsets and messing up light ray paths from the baker.
 This can be solved by placing the floater not in the air above the mesh, but in such a way as if the floater is a part of the mesh.
-It's also important to make sure that floaters have the exact angle of the the surface below them
+It's also important to make sure that floaters have the exact angle of the surface below them

 ## Normals
 Normals/ shading are very important and can dramatically alter the bake.
 Bad normals will result in a multitude of issues like: